Don’t be afraid of oily fish; this recipe will turn on your taste buds

 This can also be fried or baked in the oven.
 If frying, liberally coat both sides of the fillets with breader and fry.
 At 350 degrees, the fillets will cook in just a few minutes.
-If baking in the oven, cover a cookie sheet with aluminum foil, spray the foil with non-stick cooking spray, and cook at 350, turning once at 4 to 6 minutes, then another 4 to 6 minutes.
+If baking in the oven, cover a cookie sheet with aluminum foil, and spray the foil with non-stick cooking spray.
+Cook at 350, turning once at 4 to 6 minutes, then another 4 to 6 minutes.

 Serve this with whatever sauces you prefer with seafood.
-Some folks like this with tartar sauce, and I like to mix a little of the hot sauce used for the marinade with some tartar sauce.
+Some folks like this with tartar sauce.
+I like to mix a little of the hot sauce used for the marinade with some tartar sauce.

 This combines well with a variety of vegetables.
 Potatoes are a favorite side, and they can be baked or fried.
 I have served it with baked shredded sweet potatoes and green beans.
 That’s a little unusual, but it works.
 A fresh green salad or lettuce wedge is a great way to begin.
 Just add your favorite beverage, and all will be well.

 Click here for information on pier fishing for king mackerel.